 - A facemask will need to be worn at all times throughout the race venue (Pits and track).
 This includes spectators.

 - Make sure you have a transponder, so the computer can record your race-times.
-You can get one from Mylaps (official) or MRT (cloned).
+You can get one of these – Mylaps Hybrid (official) or MRT mPTX (cloned).

 - You should have a pit table and chair.

 - You will likely need to recharge batteries, so a generator, or car battery will be needed, but you can check with others attending, since people are usually willing to share but you must consider COVID restrictions and wipe down items when sharing.
 It may be possible to tap onto the mains supply, but you cannot rely on this.

 - Based on weather you should also think about cover like a gazebo, and again check with others attending, since you may be able to share and with COVID restrictions only two family groups should share a single 3m x 3m Gazebo.

 - Booking in for a race-day will now be online, so go to the Book In section and find the event you want to race in.
 Booking in will close at 1700 the day before raceday.

 - 4WD Vintage